discreetlogcontracts/dlcspecs/Oracle.md

 The provided information should be sufficient for a client to create a set of adaptors signatures for some CETs that will cover all possible outcomes of the event.

 Here we assume that an event outcome can be represented either as a set of strings or numbers.
-Three kinds of event outcomes are defined (note that a single event can be composed of several types).
+Two kinds of event outcomes are defined (note that a single event can be composed of several types).

 ### Simple enumeration